My Top 10 List of Music to Paint By

 7. Water Under Bridges by Gregory Porter

-Nothing like a little Jazz, blues, or gospel to smooth the weary soul.
-Again, this vocalist was introduced to me at our Periscope video sessions with Dr. Bertice Berry.
+There is nothing like Jazz, blues, or gospel to smooth the weary soul.
+Again, this vocalist was introduced to me during Periscope video sessions with Dr. Bertice Berry.
 Wonderful voice and pure soothing sound.

 8. Seasons of Love